mrocklin/thesis/trs-introduction.md

 #### Demographics

-Deep understanding of both computational mathematics and software enginnering is held only by a small population of scientific software engineers.
+Deep understanding of both computational mathematics and software engineering is held only by a small population of scientific software engineers.
 Separating mathematics from software reduces the demands of writing and verifying solutions.
 A larger body of mathematicians can work on the mathematics and a larger body of software engineers can work on the pure software components.
 The costly practice of collaboration can be avoided.

 ### Definition